Meet MTC Tour Director Martin BeckerJef Furr

 Is there something you wish travelers knew before the trip departs?

-What’s your proudest moment or a time when you being there made a difference/impact?
+What’s your proudest moment or a time when you were there made a difference/impact?

 Marty: I have had several over the years, but I guess what has been most gratifying to me is having the students, chaperones, and directors make memories that will last a lifetime.
 Since I have had lots of experience as a music educator, I have on many occasions been able to offer musical advice, especially to younger directors.